cloudfoundry/docs-deploying-cf/openstack/deploying_microbosh.html.md

 ### <a id="microbosh_status"></a>Check status ###

-To check the status of your Micro BOSH use the `status` command:
+To check the status of your MicroBOSH use the `status` command:

 <pre class="terminal">
 bosh status